rokuality/rokuality-python/README.md

 ```

 #### Using Google Vision OCR:
-As mentioned previously, Tesseract is the default OCR engine used when you provide a text based locator.
-And the Rokuality server ships the relevant trained data files so the more you use it during test, the better it will get at finding the provided text based locators.
-But if you find that's not as reliable as needed for your testing purposes you can use Google Vision as an alternative provided you have a valid [Google Vision](https://cloud.google.com/vision/docs/before-you-begin) account setup.
+You can use Google Vision as your OCR engine during test provided you have a valid [Google Vision](https://cloud.google.com/vision/docs/before-you-begin) account setup.
 You must also set the path to your .json service file containing your service key in your DeviceCapabilities prior to driver start.

 ```python
     capabilities = DeviceCapabilities()